Top 11 ERP Systems for Businesses in Canada | 2026

 What is ERP System?

-An ERP system meaning a software solution that helps businesses to manage their core business process using a single platform.
+An ERP meaning a software solution that helps businesses to manage their core business process using a single platform.
 It centralizes the data storage across all departments, like finance, supply chain, human resources, manufacturing, and customer relationship management, to ensure everyone is on the same page.
 In addition, it helps businesses gain transparency, streamline workflows, and reduce operational costs.

 How Does ERP System Operate?